fonoster/routr/CONNECT.md

 > A signed request we the custom header `X-Fonoster-Rtr` could bypass the authentication and the need to construct
 > a `Connect Object`.

-For error response the `Connect Object` will look like this:
+For error response, the `Connect Object` will look like this:

 ```json
 {